 —–… only the current office holder is addressed with the ‘title’.
 Formers are no longer The person.
 They are out of office.

 Elevated forms of address are courtesies of the office.
-A former-office-holder is no longer due the courtesies we extend to the current office holder: elevated precedence, better seats at events, big corner office, great parking spot and … special form of address.
+Former-office-holder are no longer due the same courtesies we extend to the current office holder: elevated precedence & seating, the big corner office, a great parking spot and … the same special form of address.
 Those stay with the office and the current office holder.

-A former one-office-holder-at-a-time now speaks with the authority of a private citizen.
+A former one-office-holder-at-a-time now speaks with the authority of an esteemed private citizen.
 We honor former office holder’s service, but the ‘elevated forms of address’ –– which acknowledges the responsibilities and duties of office — belong only to the current office holder.

 With offices of which are many office-holders at a time … senators, admirals, judges, etc. addressing ‘formers’ with their former honorific is not disrespectful to a singular current office holder.

-To explain the correct form I would say “using the title of a former position is flattering to the former official and he or she may not correct you, but is not respectful to the current office holder.
+To explain the traditional form I’d say “using the title of a former position is flattering to the former official and he or she may not correct you, but is not respectful to the current office holder.
 There’s only one The (one-at-a-time officeholder) at a time.”

 — Robert Hickey